 “Abby & the Myth are the kind of band that music fans always hope to stumble upon at a bar, but seldom ever do.
 With a presence big enough to fill an arena, it is hopefully just a matter of time before they get there”

-Abby Posner brings a lively contribution to the folk/americana genre with her insightful lyrics and catchy melodies.
-There is a brilliant contemporary freshness to her work. -Chris Wilson KPFK Radio, Los Angeles
+Abby and The Myth bring a lively contribution to the folk/americana genre with their insightful lyrics and catchy melodies.
+There is a brilliant contemporary freshness to their work. -Chris Wilson KPFK Radio, Los Angeles